Crimson Desert: How to Clear Path of Trials for Ice Element

 How to Cross the Freezing Platforming Section

 Once you step outside, treat every platform as a link between warmth points.
-Move to the first reachable lantern and light it the moment you arrive — that resets the cold pressure and gives you room to line up the next jump.
+Move to the first reachable lantern and light it the moment you arrive — that buys you breathing room and time to line up the next jump.
 Do not linger for perfect camera angles while the cold meter is climbing.

-The water below is the next hazard — avoid it completely.
-Touching it turns a recoverable mistake into a death spiral, costing you time, position, and health at once.
-If a route looks like a shortcut through or near the water, it almost never is.
+The drop below is the next hazard — avoid it completely.
+Falling turns a recoverable mistake into a death spiral, costing you time, position, and health at once.
+If a route looks like a shortcut straight down, it almost never is.

-For the long crossing, chain Aerial Force Palm three times to build height first, then transition into a glide toward the opposite lantern.
-Height before distance is the key: players fail here by gliding too early.
-Get the lift from the palm chain, let your arc stabilize, then glide so you arrive with enough control to light the lantern immediately instead of scrambling along the edge while freezing.
+For the long crossings, let the wind fans do the work: the wall fans push you between platforms and the big updraft fans launch you high enough to glide down to the next landing.
+Height before distance is the key — players fail here by gliding too early.
+Build up the lift first, let your arc stabilize, then glide so you arrive with enough control to light the lantern immediately instead of scrambling along the edge while freezing.
+If a gap has no fan, pop into the air with Force Palm (R3) and glide from there.

 FinalBoss // Gear